Guantánamo: Demographics

-In 2004, the municipality of Guantánamo had a population of 244,603.
+In 2022, the municipality of Guantánamo had a population of 222,781.
 With a total area of 741 km2, it has a population density of 300 /km2.

 Notable Guantanameros

-Notable natives of Guantánamo include athletes Joel Casamayor, Erislandy Lara, Yuriorkis Gamboa, Yumileidi Cumbá, Jaime Jefferson, Yargelis Savigne, Dayron Robles, Luis Delís, gymnast Annia Hatch, Broadway and movie actress Olga Merediz, musician Diamela del Pozo, cosmonaut Arnaldo Tamayo Méndez, journalist Iliana Hernández and Major League Baseball player Luis Robert of the Chicago White Sox.
+Notable natives of Guantánamo include athletes Joel Casamayor, Erislandy Lara, Yuriorkis Gamboa, Yumileidi Cumbá, Jaime Jefferson, Yargelis Savigne, Dayron Robles, Luis Delís, gymnast Annia Hatch, Broadway and movie actress Olga Merediz, musician Diamela del Pozo, cosmonaut Arnaldo Tamayo Méndez, journalist Iliana Hernández and Major League Baseball player Luis Robert Jr. of the Chicago White Sox.

 Transport

 Car

 The city is served by the Carretera Central highway, and is the eastern terminus of the A1 motorway, that is mainly under construction and will link Guantánamo with Havana.

 Railway

 In July 2019, Cuba received its first new train cars in over four decades from China for the route between Havana and Guantanamo.
 The journey takes 15 hours.
 A round trip ticket from Havana to Guantanamo trip starts at 200 Cuban pesos ($8, €7).